 While we are a strong departmental community of about 200, we also enjoy access to all the resources of a major university, from renowned educators and researchers to opportunities spanning the range from leadership skill development to cheering on our athletes.

-In 2005 we moved to the Stuckeman Family Building (SFB), Penn State's first LEED-Certified building, which we share with the Department of Architecture.
-In 2007 we celebrated 100 years of Landscape Architecture teaching and research excellence at Penn State – and we’re just getting started!
+In 2005 we moved to the Stuckeman Family Building, Penn State's first LEED-Certified building, which we share with the Department of Architecture.
+In 2007 we celebrated 100 years of landscape architecture teaching and research excellence at Penn State – and we’re just getting started!